NSoiffer/MathCAT/docs/helpers.md

     - t: less than
 ```
 All forms are valid, but the second and third options are preferred as they seem to be good compromises between brevity and clarity

-In case it wasn't obvious, "#" indicates a comment and the rest of the line is ignored.
-There are no block comments in YAML

 Note: all YAML files begin with "---".
 That indicates the beginning of a "document".